At Pickering Smiles, our dentists help get children off to a good oral health start with a range of treatments tailored to their dental health needs.

 Positive early dental experiences for children are one of the keys to life-long oral health.
 These early visits help ensure that kids will feel good about visiting the dentist and taking care of their teeth as they grow up.

-From the minute they enter our dental office, our team will make a point of putting your kids at ease, whatever their age.
+From the minute they enter our dental office, our team will strive to help your kids feel at ease, whatever their age.
 We want them to enjoy seeing us as much as we enjoy seeing them.

-Regular dental cleanings and checkups are very important for children.
-Your dentist needs to monitor your child's growing smile to ensure that there are no problems developing.
+Regular dental cleanings and checkups are important for children.
+Your dentist can monitor your child's growing smile to ensure that there are no problems developing.